Chris Solly

-Christopher James Solly (born 20 January 1991) is an English professional footballer who plays as a right back for Ebbsfleet United.
+Christopher James Solly (born 20 January 1991) is an English former professional footballer who played as a right back.

 Career

 Charlton Athletic

 Solly was born in Rochester, Kent.
 On 3 May 2009, he made his debut for Charlton Athletic, coming on as a first-half substitute for the injured Darren Ward in a 4–2 victory over Norwich City.
 Solly made his full debut for the 1st team in the Football League Trophy against Barnet on 6 October 2009.
 He scored his first goal for the club after coming on as a substitute in the 3–1 win over Leyton Orient on 13 August 2010.
 Due to the uncertainty over the future of Carl Jenkinson, Solly established himself as first choice right back towards the end of the 2010–11 season.

 Despite the arrival of Andy Hughes, he continued to keep his place in the side the following season.
 Following an impressive 2011–12 season, Solly was voted Charlton's Player of the Year by supporters and selected as Young Player of the Year by the club's management team.
 He became the first Charlton player to win both awards in the same season since defender Richard Rufus in 1995.

 Solly continued his impressive form into the 2012–13 season as Charlton finished 9th in their first season back in the Championship.
 Solly capped a fine season by winning the Charlton Player of the year award for a second year running.

 Despite reported summer interest from Premier League clubs, Solly secured his future to Charlton by signing a new four-year deal in September of the 2013–14 season.

 On 1 June 2020, Charlton manager Lee Bowyer accused Solly of refusing to play for the club ahead of the resumption of the 2019–20 EFL Championship season, following the suspension of the season due to the COVID-19 pandemic in the United Kingdom.

 On 2 July 2020, it was confirmed that Solly had left Charlton after his contract expired.